 The College of Graduate Studies hosts dozens of master’s and doctorate degree programs.
 Master’s degrees include Accounting, Human Resource Management, and Master of Business Administration.
-Many of these programs can be completed online through an asynchronous learning model designed for working professionals or non-traditional adult students.
+Many of these programs, such as the Master of Practical Theology (MPTh), can be completed online through an asynchronous learning model designed for working professionals or non-traditional adult students.
 The online program is open to learners throughout the country.

 About Indiana Wesleyan University

 Indiana Wesleyan University is a private, liberal arts institution located in Marion, Indiana.
 IWU has a strong historical and current affiliation with the Wesleyan Church denomination, and this religious connection is fostered within daily life and program curriculums at the university.
 Though IWU welcomes students from all faith backgrounds, chapel services and church-related majors are conducted through the lens of the Wesleyan Church.